alxers/book_of_proof/6_chapter.md

 0 < sin^2(x) + 2sinxcosx + cos^2(x) < 1.
 0 < 2sinxcosx + 1 < 1.
 But sicnce sinx and cosx are not negative, 2sincosx + 1 can't be less than 1.

+Proving conditionals by contradiction.
+Example:
+If P, then Q.
+Proof by contradiction start with assumption that ~(P => Q) is true (or P => Q is false).
+According to the truth table P can be true when Q is false when P => Q is false.
+The first step then is to assume that P is true and Q is false (P and ~Q).

+*Outline for Proving a Conditional*
+Statement with Contradiction
+Proposition
+If P, then Q.
+Proof.
+Suppose P and ∼ Q.
+.
+.
+Therefore C ^ ∼C.

+Example:
+Suppose a in Z. If a^2 is even, then a is even.